 The current phase of seminars in the spring and autumn 2018 asks leading British political scientists to address the conceptual implications of Brexit for the study of British politics.
 Together, these activities provide an energetic, engaged and continuing body of networks and expertise to support and facilitate research in this field.

-Further information about this programme of work can be obtained from Dr Andrew Blick, Professor Peter John, Professor Brian Salter or Alix Mortimer.
+Further information about this programme of work can be obtained from Professor Andrew Blick, Professor Peter John, Professor Brian Salter or Alix Mortimer.